 Some of our degrees involve extra costs which are not covered by your tuition fees.
 To make sure that you budget accurately for university life, read this page to see which extra costs apply to you.
 For some costs, financial support is available.

 The following costs should be used as a guide only.
-Arrangements apply to 2016 entry (2017 costs not finalised yet).
+Arrangements apply to 2017 entry (2018 costs are not finalised yet).

 Printing and photocopying costs